vpetersson/vpetersson.com/_posts/2022-12-23-securing-services-with-tailscale.md

 You may also need to tweak your Nginx config for working with WebSocket.

+Finally, if you're intending to conect to a MariaDB/MySQL instance using TLS, [the official documentation](https://www.home-assistant.io/integrations/recorder/#mariadb-omit-pymysql-using-tls-encryption) is wrong.
+As [this forum post](https://community.home-assistant.io/t/mysql-through-an-ssl-connection/453607) correctly pointed out, instead of `;ssl=true`, you need to append `&ssl=true`.

 ## Proxmox

 Setting up Tailscale on Proxmox was just like any other system.
 The somewhat tricky part was to consume the certificate.
 To accomplish this, I added the following line after `ExecStart` in `/etc/systemd/system/tailscale-cert.service`, which instructs Proxmox to use the certificates issued from Tailscale: